 Argument: A <reference> element and <surface> elements in correct depth order.
+Default: No default.

 14.4.1 <reference>

 Description: Wrapper for elements specifying the reference surface.
 This is typically MSL.
 There can only be one <reference> element.
 Cohiba assumes that depth values and travel time values increase with increasing depth.
 Reference depth and travel time values can be negative.